 Signs of Ativan Abuse and Addiction

 When a person struggles with addiction to any drug, including Ativan or other benzodiazepines, they will exhibit several symptoms, including changes in behavior and physical side effects.
 When they attempt to stop taking the medication, either on their doctor’s recommendation or because they wish to end their dependence on the substance, they can experience withdrawal symptoms.
+The effects of long-term abuse of Ativan can include:

 - Cognitive impairment, including amnesia or memory loss